-If you receive a lead that you believe should be credited for any reason other than those above, please contact the support team at 866-2-GOOGLE.
+If you receive a lead that you believe should be credited for any reason other than those above, please contact us.

 Google also regularly reviews leads, and credits any identified invalid leads.
 If you can’t find a lead that you want to dispute, it’s possible that it has already been credited.
-Look for the lead in your inactive inbox, or contact the support team for help.
+Look for the lead in your inactive inbox, or contact the support team.

 Examples of invalid leads

 |Service not offered||

 Examples of valid leads that won’t be credited

 - Lead was received outside of your business hours.

 - Customer asked for advice to complete a project related to a service you offer.